msfninja/schedule/README.md

 ## Server

-There are more things to do before running the `server/server.js` file.
+There are a few more things you have to do before running the `server/server.js` file.
 Schedule has several features which require its traffic to go over HTTPS, rather than HTTP.
-First of, passwords and other sensitive information are being transmitted.
-Also, schedule offers a PWA functionality, which requires HTTPS traffic.
+First of, passwords and other sensitive information are being transmitted between the client and the server.
+Additionally, Schedule offers a PWA functionality, which by the majority of browsers I know has a requirement of its traffic to be transmitted over HTTPS.

 ### SSL Certificate (And PWA)